tfgg/yournextmep/_candidates/eu2014/engdem/john-walker-scott.md

 person: john-walker-scott
 region: south-west
 party: engdem
-title: South West - English Democrats - John Walker-Scott
+title: John Walker-Scott is running for MEP in South West for the English Democrats
 incumbent: false
 ---